Herman H. J. Lynge: Career

 In 1871 Lynge attracted much attention, when he sold a huge Holberg collection of 425 works to the book collector F.S.
-Bang, who donated the collection to Sorø Akademi, where it still is today.
-Even more astonishing, though, was that after his death it was discovered that he had actually succeeded in creating another collection of Holbergiana, this time consisting of 880 items.
-Business was going extremely well for Lynge and in 1868 he had to move to larger locations, this time to Valkendorfsgade 8.
+Bang, who donated the collection to Sorø Academy, where it remains today.
+After his death it was discovered that he had created another collection of Holbergiana, this time consisting of 880 items.

 The Man

 Lynge was a member of several literary and scientific academies, was awarded the Danish and the Swedish gold Order of Merit, and was appointed Knight of the Swedish Vasaorden.
 When he turned 70, he was awarded the chancellery-title, a Danish title (Kancelliråd), which was a great honour received by few.

-When the famous Danish poet, Christian Winther, was short of money, Lynge bought a selected collection of his best books, paid them in cash, as he always did, and then wrapped up the books, until Winther was able to buy back the books at the same price.
-He also donated books to libraries, for instance in 1864 when he presented the Danish Royal Library with a copy of the New Testament, which had belonged to Kierkegaard and had his handwritten notes in it.
-Due to his large amount of important and rare scientific books, he was an important person in the scientific environment in Denmark, and often lent a scientist valuable works necessary for scientific studies, but too expensive for the person to buy, though sometimes the book was not handed back.
-He also willingly lent pictures from his large collection to exhibitions and for the use of illustrations.
-Lynge was an eager collector, and his collection of coins was especially well known.
-He also collected medals, paintings, graphic art and portraits.
+When the Danish poet Christian Winther was short of money, Lynge bought a selected collection of his best books, paid them in cash, as he always did, and then wrapped up the books, until Winther was able to buy back the books at the same price.
+He also donated books to libraries, for instance in 1864 when he presented the Danish Royal Library with a copy of the New Testament, which had belonged to the philosopher Søren Kierkegaard and had his handwritten notes in it.
+Due to his large collection of important and rare scientific books, he was a key figure in the scientific environment in Denmark, and often lent scientists valuable works that were necessary for their studies but too expensive for to buy.
+He also lent pictures from his large collection to exhibitions and for use as illustrations.
+Lynge was also an eager collector coins, medals, paintings, graphic art and portraits.

 Death

-The “Old Lynge” died in 1897, and in the D.B.L.
-(Danish Biographical Lexicon) he is characterized as “the first proper antiquarian bookseller in Denmark.
-As a role-model his importance to the development of the antiquarian book trade in Denmark has been huge” and “he raised the trade above the average level and gave it a position that had previously been lacking.”
-It is told that there was not a question about books that he could not answer immediately.
+Lynge died in 1897, and in the D.B.L.
+(Danish Biographical Lexicon) he is characterized as “the first proper antiquarian bookseller in Denmark", who made an important contribution to the trade in Denmark.
+It was said that there was not a question about books that he could not answer immediately.